dsubject/dani-subject-blog/src/pages/blog/2018-12-31-welcome-to-changing-the-subject-built-with-gatsby-js-and-netlify-cms.md

   - beekeeping
   - mental health
 ---
 _Changing the Subject_ is a project that is near and dear to my heart.
 The name is not just a pun on my last name, but also the name of a column I used to write at _the Ontarion _— the place where I became a writer.
-It was there that I had my first byline published; there that I discovered my love for telling stories; and there that I made lifelong friends; some of them still here, and some watching over us at peace.
+It was there that I had my first byline published; there that I discovered my love for telling stories; and there that I made lifelong friends.

-If I could have stayed there forever I would have, but alas, student newspapers are there to give students opportunities and I eventually had to say goodbye.
+If I could have stayed there forever I would have, but alas, student newspapers are there to give students opportunities and I eventually had to move on.

 My journey over the last four years has been one of both ups and downs.
-I completed my undergrad, moved to Toronto, got my first real “career” job, got laid off from that same job, went back to school, moved \*a lot\*, made a career change, rediscovered old passions and discovered new ones.
+I completed my undergrad, moved to Toronto, got my first real “career” job, got laid off from that same job, went back to school, moved a lot, made a career change (RE: [A writer's journey into programming](https://levelup.gitconnected.com/a-writers-journey-into-programming-eb16198773a1)), rediscovered old passions and discovered new ones.
 During this time I also experienced loss, said goodbye to friends too soon, faced grief head on, and learned what it meant to live with a mental illness.
-It’s been a rollercoaster of a ride, to say the least, and I attribute my perseverance partly to myself (can’t deny myself that credit) but mostly to the people I love.
+To say the least, it’s been a rollercoaster of a ride, and I attribute my perseverance partly to myself (always give yourself credit) but mostly to the people I love.
 I couldn’t have done it without my friends, old and new, and I am forever grateful for you all.

 And here we are — or here I am.
 This blog will cover a variety of things, mostly beekeeping and web development, but you’ll also see stuff about music, comic books, maybe a few DIY posts, and mental health.
 It’s called _Changing the Subject_, after all.

 Thank you for stopping by and for reading — it means so much to me to be able to connect with others.
-We all know that social media has its downfalls, but if it weren’t for these platforms I wouldn’t have been able to connect with so many of the incredible people I’ve met up until this point.
+We all know that social media has its downfalls, but if it weren’t for these platforms I wouldn’t have been able to connect with many of the incredible people I’ve met up until this point.
 I can’t wait to see what 2019 brings!

 **IF YOU'RE HERE FOR THE TECH:**